 You can also support our work by using links on the site to book accommodation, rent a car or hire a motorhome or campervan, purchase travel insurance, or book a tour on Klook or Get Your Guide; shopping our Grantourismo online store (we have fun gifts for foodies designed with Terence’s images); or buying something on Amazon, such as these award-winning cookbooks, cookbooks by Australian chefs, classic cookbooks for serious cooks, cookbooks for culinary travellers, travel books to inspire wanderlust, and gifts for Asian food lovers.

 Now let me tell you about this easy Thai corn salad recipe.

 Thai Corn Salad Recipe for a Filling Summer Lunch or a Perfect Side for Thai Style Fried Chicken

 Our easy Thai corn salad recipe makes a simple tossed salad inspired by a popular Bangkok som tam style salad that’s pounded in a mortar and pestle.
-While we do love a good som tam – I’m publishing a classic Thai som tam recipe here on the weekend – for us, this salad works best as a tossed salad.
+While we do love a good som tam – we have a classic Thai som tam recipe here – for us, this salad works best as a tossed salad.

 Like all great salads, this Thai corn salad recipe requires fantastic fresh ingredients, so do try to get hold of corn on the cob if you can.
-If you can’t – if corn is not in season in your neck of the woods, or you’re in lockdown – canned corn kernels would do the trick.
+If you can’t – if corn is not in season in your neck of the woods – canned corn kernels would do the trick.
 Canned beans and tinned carrots will not.

 I nearly always do my corn the same way, whether we’re eating it off the cobs or in cups or as a salad – typically, I’ll do all three ways over a few days! – and that’s doing it on a griddle pan if we’re cooking inside or grilling it on the clay brazier if we’re cooking out.